 Is A Home On The Sea Of Cortez For You?

 Puerto Peñasco is perfect for those who want a convenient, short-term getaway.
-I think it’s best for the part-time or vacation homeowner, and from the western United States, it’s feasible to go for a long weekend.
+I think it’s best for the part-time or vacation homeowner.
+Plus, from the western United States, it’s feasible to go for a long weekend.

 Mazatlán is best for full-time or long-term living, offering the chance to combine colonial city living with a beachside lifestyle.